PhilChodrow/website_source/content/teaching_testimonials.md

 # Data Science in R (2016-19)

+- *Phil was exceedingly knowledgeable about the material and enthusiastic about teaching it.
+His organization skills allowed him to effortlessly communicate a lot of material to the students.* ***Phil is a gifted teacher and I look forward to attending more lectures with him.***
-- **Best class at MIT so far**
+- ***Best class at MIT so far***
 - ***Best R session I have ever had.***
 - ***It was a pleasure learning with him,*** *wish my past professors were like him!*
-- *Basically a textbook lecture - interactive, visual, clearly explained*
+- ***Basically a textbook lecture*** - *interactive, visual, clearly explained*
-- *It was absolutely wonderful to see how someone who knows what they are doing would use R to do data science.*
+- ***It was absolutely wonderful*** *to see how someone who knows what they are doing would use R to do data science.*
-- *Phil was exceedingly knowledgeable about the material and enthusiastic about teaching it.
-His organization skills allowed him to effortlessly communicate a lot of material to the students.* ***Phil is a gifted teacher and I look forward to attending more lectures with him.***
 - *A fantastic introduction to data science.* ***Well-spoken, clear, and engaging.***
 - ***Phil is so helpful and approachable.*** *As a new student at MIT, I really appreciate this!*